Empower Field at Mile High: Other notable events

 The stadium has hosted other sports events.
 The first football game held (college, on September 1, 2001; attendance 75,022) was the Rocky Mountain Showdown, when the University of Colorado Buffaloes defeated the Colorado State University Rams 41–14.
 On July 2, 2005, it hosted the 2005 Major League Lacrosse All-Star Game.
 In 2006, Major League Lacrosse placed the expansion Outlaws in Denver.

 In August 1977, 1978 and 2004, it hosted the Drum Corps International (DCI) World Championships, and every July hosts Drums Along the Rockies, which is a major competition in the annual DCI summer tour.
 Drums Along the Rockies is the longest-running event held at any Mile High named stadium, from 1963 through 2019.
 Although canceled in 2020 due to the COVID pandemic, the event returned in 2021.

 On August 28, 2008, Democratic presidential nominee Barack Obama accepted the Democratic Party's nomination for President of the United States here, moving the 2008 Democratic National Convention from Ball Arena.
 Approximately 84,000 people attended Obama's speech, exceeding the normal capacity of the stadium due to the placement of audience on the field.

 On April 13, 2019, the stadium hosted its first AMA Supercross Championship event.

 On April 27, 2019, the stadium hosted its first Monster Jam show.
 On April 23, 2022, it hosted another.

-The stadium was a candidate venue for the 2026 FIFA World Cup; however, it was not chosen by FIFA as one of the 16 venues to host to the tournament.
+The stadium was a candidate venue for the 2026 FIFA World Cup; however, it was not chosen by FIFA as one of the 16 venues to host the tournament.